 Election of Directo ors.
-FOR AGAINST ABSTAIN FOR ALL NOMINEES NOMINEES: 2 To approve the compensation of Progress Software Corporation's WITHHOLD AUTHORITY FOR ALL NOMINEES O Barry N. Bycoff O John R. Egan O Ram Gupta O Charles F. Kane O David A. Krall O Michael L. Mark named executive officers - O Philip M. Pead 3 FOR AGAINST ABSTAIN 3 To approve the reincorporation of the company from Massachusetts to Delaware FOR AGAINST ABSTAIN 4 To ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2015
+FOR AGAINST ABSTAIN FOR ALL NOMINEES NOMINEES: 2 To approve the compensation of Progress Software Corporation's WITHHOLD AUTHORITY FOR ALL NOMINEES O Barry N. Bycoff O John R. Egan O Ram Gupta O Charles F. Kane O David A. Krall O Michael L. Mark named executive officers O Philip M. Pead 3 FOR AGAINST ABSTAIN 3 To ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2015 FOR AGAINST ABSTAIN 4 To approve the reincorporation of the company from Massachusetts to Delaware